heroku/heroku-buildpack-mcp-auth-proxy/README.md

 ## Quick Setup

-This buildpack adds an OAuth2.1/OIDC authentication proxy to your Heroku-hosted Remote MCP Server ([Private Spaces](https://devcenter.heroku.com/articles/private-spaces) are required).
+This buildpack adds an OAuth2.1/OIDC authentication proxy to your Heroku-hosted Remote MCP Server.
+You can only use this buildpack in [Private Space](https://devcenter.heroku.com/articles/private-spaces) apps.

 Ensure that `mcp-remote-auth-proxy` is always the last buildpack so that its [default web process](bin/release) launches.